DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

 In Python, everything is public (the underscore is just a notation to indicate a private intention), so it is different of what you are use to use with other language (public, private and protected).

-So, let's explore more about the convetions in Python for the elements present in a class or code that you should consider:
+So, let's explore more about the conventions in Python for the elements present in a class or code that you should consider:

 ### Underscores